Archdiocese of Galveston–Houston: 1892 to 1959

 In 1892, after Dubuis finally resigned as bishop of Galveston, Leo XIII appointed Gallagher as the next bishop.
 At the beginning of his tenure, the diocese had 30,000 Catholics and 50 parishes.
 After the 1900 Galveston hurricane devastated the city, Gallagher rebuilt all the destroyed Catholic institutions.
 Gallagher introduced into the diocese the Sisters of Charity of the Incarnate Word, the Jesuits, the Basilian Fathers, the Paulist Fathers and the Sisters of the Third Order of St. Dominic.
 These orders founded churches, schools, and hospitals throughout the diocese.
 He established St. Mary's Seminary at La Porte in 1901, and Good Shepherd Home for Delinquent Girls at Houston in 1914.
 Gallagher also erected parishes for Spanish-speaking Catholics in Austin and Houston, and for African-Americans in Houston, Beaumont, and Port Arthur.
 By the time of Gallagher's death, the diocese had a population of 70,000 Catholics and 120 parishes.
 Gallagher died in 1918.

 Pope Benedict XV named Christopher Byrne from the Archdiocese of Saint Louis as the fourth bishop of Galveston in 1918.
 He ordained about 130 priests and received several hundred people into religious communities.
+In 1923, the diocese purchased what came to be known as the Bishop's Palace in Galveston.
 In 1926, the Vatican transferred the Diocese of Galveston from the Archdiocese of New Orleans to the new Archdiocese of San Antonio.
 The diocese increased from 70,000 to 200,000 parishioners during Byrne's tenure, and the number of schools from 51 to over 100.
 In 1936, Byrne helped organize the centennial celebration of Texan independence from Mexico, holding an open-air mass at the San Jacinto Battlefield near Houston.
 In 1947, the Vatican erected the Diocese of Austin, taking territory from the Diocese of Galveston.
 That same year, Pope Pius XII named Wendelin Joseph Nold of Dallas coadjutor bishop in Galveston to assist Byrne.
-When Byrne died in 1950, Nold automatically succeed him as bishop of Galveston.
+When Byrne died in 1950, Nold succeed him as bishop of Galveston.